Life in Barcelona

 The on-line publications below are just some of those that can be consulted to discover the most interesting events offered by the Ciudad Condal:

-- For Free Barcelona: guide of free activities in Barcelona.
+- For Free Barcelona: guide to free activities in Barcelona.

 - Le Cool: a weekly newsletter with an alternative agenda.

-- BCN Cultura: cultural website of the Barcelona City Council.
+- BCN Cultura: Barcelona City Council's cultural website.

-- Time Out Barcelona and Guía del Ocio Barcelona: two of the essential city guides.
+- Time Out Barcelona and Guía del Ocio: two essential guides to what's on in the city.

-- GuiaBCN: an essential guide of Barcelona that includes all the activities that the city offers.
+- GuiaBCN: an essential guide to Barcelona that includes all the activities that the city offers.

-- BCN: LGBTQ students can get more information on life and resources in Barcelona
+- BCN: LGBTQ students can get more information on life, resources and what's on in Barcelona.

-- The 10 Barcelonas: get to know the 10 city districts, as well as city attractions, urban spaces, cultural and architectural heritage, natural spaces, museums and much more.
+- The 10 Barcelonas: get to know the 10 city neighborhoods, the city's attractions, urban spaces, cultural and architectural heritage, natural spaces, museums and much more.

-- Time out - Museums: a guide on how to go to area museums for free.
+- Time out - Museums: a guide for free admission to museums.

-Students can also read the CASA-Barcelona cultural blog, written by program students about the activities that they carry out during their semester - both in Barcelona and in other places.
-Their experiences and recommendations are very useful for new students, and an excellent way to know first-hand what they can expect from their semester in Barcelona.
+Students can also read the CASA-Barcelona cultural blog, written by program students about their free time activities both in and around Barcelona and Spain.
+Their experiences and recommendations are very useful for newly arrived students, and an excellent way to find out first-hand what they can do during their semester in Barcelona.